kingdomcomecodex/kingdomcomecodex.github.io/README.md

 * Made by [nachazo](https://github.com/nachazo)

 * Versions:
+  * **1.3** (15/03/2018):
+    * Now each entry changes the uri and updates on article change.
+    * Add a optional way for help external link with variables in permalinks/url for hide controls (for clean lecture of an entry) and force language.
+This is the new permalink format: /?entry=ui_codex_demo&lang=en&clean=true
+    * Old permalink style still works (the way .../#ui_codex...) but priorized the new one.
+    * Temporary changes on the links used on open in map, untils updates to the external links to the map will be made.
   * **1.2.1** (14/03/2018):
     * Links to online map now open a modal window (shows also the link for open in new tab).
     * Fixed the position in mobile of the open in map icon.